demattosanthony/bcbs-challenge/README.md

 2. `npm start`
 3. `Select i for IOS or a for Android`

+Note: Maker sure to change "host" variable at the top of "components/PostInput.js" file to your IP Address

 ## Future Imporvements

 - Deleting of a post